amgarton47/CS62data-structures/SilverDollar_text/project/README.md

-# Lab 01 - Eclipse and Silver Dollar Games
+# Lab 1 - The Silver Dollar Game

 ## Learning Goals

-* Refresh your memory of the Java programming language.
+* Practice some of your new Java programming skills.
-* Gain practice using the `ArrayList` class.
+* Play with using the `ArrayList` class.
 * Gain experience testing for errors and writing code that handles edge cases.

 ## Key Terms and Concepts
 * `ArrayList` - An ArrayList is a resizable array-like data structure, where items can be added and removed regardless of the initialized size (See 1.3 pg.
-136 in the textbook and the lecture slides).
+136 in the textbook and the lecture notes).
 In this lab we will use the default java.util.ArrayList class.
 Please look into its [documentation](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html) for more details about its methods.
 * Edge cases - A possible scenario of user input which requires a specific or non-standard response from the code, such as a user clicking out of bounds or attempting an illegal move.

 ## Silver Dollar Game

 Clone and import this project as you did with the introductory assignment.
 Your program for lab today is to write a text-based version of the Silver Dollar Game.
 See **Appendix A - Rules** for more information on the specifics of the game.
 Make sure you understand how the game is played before coding it up!
-Think about the methods described there and choose an appropriate data structure to model the game.
 This is a time for discussion in the lab; do not hesitate to ask questions or share your thoughts.

 The behavior, in the console, will look like this: